wikimedia-gadgets/twinkle/README.md

     ./sync.pl --base User:Foobar --pull morebits.js

-The edit summary will contain the `branch`, the last `commit sha`, and the `oneliner` for that commit.
+The edit summary will contain the branch, the last commit sha, and the oneliner for that commit.

 Style guideline
 ---------------